saahilbarve/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-Webapp to predict Diabetes in an individual using Machine Learning.
+Webpage to predict Diabetes in an individual using Machine Learning using streamlit.